vrettasm/NapShift/README.md

 Guowei Qi, Michail D. Vrettas, Carmen Biancaniello, Maximo Sanz-Hernandez, Conor T. Cafolla, John W. R. Morgan, Yifei Wang, Alfonso De Simone, and David J. Wales (2022).
-_Enhancing Biomolecular Simulation With Hybrid Potentials Incorporating NMR Data._
+_"Enhancing Biomolecular Simulation With Hybrid Potentials Incorporating NMR Data."_
 Submitted for publication at the **Journal of the American Chemical Society**.

 Also, the documentation of the code can be found in: